Oil demand growth to shift to petrochemicals away from motor fuels - IEA

 “A large group of chemicals derived from oil and natural gas are crucial to the manufacture of many products that satisfy this rising demand,” it added.

-For a graphic on IEA Demand Growth Estimate by Product, click: reut.rs/2Fecstv

-Naphtha is made by oil refineries processing crude, but other petrochemical feedstocks - ethane or liquefied petroleum gas (LPG) - are processed outside traditional oil refineries.
+Naphtha is made by oil refineries processing crude, but other petrochemical feedstocks - ethane or liquefied petroleum gas (LPG) - largely bypass the refining industry.

-“Ethane, liquefied petroleum gases and naphtha, pose a bigger threat to the refiners’ market share than electric vehicles and gas-powered transportation combined,” the IEA said, estimating refiners would see just 4.8 million bpd of the demand growth to 2023, missing out on 30 percent of it.

 In total, the world is expected to add 1.4 million bpd in new petrochemical-producing steam crackers to 2023, the IEA said.

-Demand for ethane will expand at the fastest pace in the next five years, rising by 885,000 bpd, followed by naphtha with growth of 495,000 bpd and LPG with growth of 40,000 bpd, it forecast.
+Demand for ethane would expand the fastest pace in the next five years, rising by 885,000 bpd, followed by naphtha with growth of 495,000 bpd and LPG with growth of 40,000 bpd, it said.

-Jet fuel, supported by growing demand for air travel, will grow by 1.2 percent to 2023, the IEA added.
+Jet fuel, supported by growing demand for air travel, would grow by a 1.2 percent to 2023, the IEA said.

 More than 80 percent of global car sales are now in markets covered by efficiency standards, including China, India the United States and Europe.
 The IEA said this “will impact strongly on future oil demand.”